Referring a Case to Student Citizenship

 Complainant: The person(s) submitting the complaint.

-Respondent: The MIT student(s) alleged to have violated an MIT policy.
+Respondent: The MIT student(s) or student organizations alleged to have violated an MIT policy.

 Witness: Anyone who will be providing information about this incident.
 This may include people who gained information without being eyewitnesses and it can include people who will submit a written statement, rather than appearing in person.
 This can include people who are not part of the MIT community.
 Additionally, on rare occasions, the COD Chair may call an expert witness.

-Advisor: Any member of the MIT community (excluding families, attorneys, and media) who will be present with you throughout the process as you would like.
+Advisor: Any member of the MIT community who will be present with you throughout the process as you would like.
 They cannot speak for you, but they can be an available resource for advice, consultation, and support.

-Q. The Student Conduct Case Referral Form says I should list "MIT rules, regulations, or policies you believe were violated" Where do I find the list of regulations?
+Q. The complaint form says I should list "MIT rules, regulations, or policies you believe were violated."
+Where do I find the list of regulations?
 How many regulations can I list?

 Q. What happens after I submit the complaint?

-The Director will review the report and request a meeting with you.
-During this meeting, the Director will review the complaint and ask any clarifying questions they may have.
-The Director will also confirm with you the violations you are alleging.
-Finally, the Director will go over next steps with you and answer any questions you may have.
+The Office of Student Citizenship will review the report and may request a meeting with you.
+During this meeting, staff will review the complaint and ask any clarifying questions they may have.
+The Office of Student Citizenship will also confirm with you the violations you are alleging.
+Finally, staff will go over next steps with you and answer any questions you may have.

 After that, the complaint will be shared with the student alleged to have violated policy (the respondent).
-That student will meet with the Director, review the complaint, learn next steps, and ask any questions they have.
+That student will meet with OSC staff, review the complaint, learn next steps, and ask any questions they have.
 Then, they have an opportunity to submit a written response.

-Once Student Citizenship has both the complaint and the response, those will be shared with the COD Chair who will determine if they case will be resolved in an administrative letter or a COD hearing.
+Once Student Citizenship has both the complaint and the response, those will be shared with the COD Chair who will determine if they case will be handled as an administrative resolution, via sanctioning panel, or via hearing.

 Q. Does the person who is the subject of the complaint (respondent) have to know it came from me?